 Tip #3: Start Small and Simple

-.
+Go for the most obvious tasks first.
 Clearing away things just lying around and putting them in their proper places is a start.
 Next, make use of modern baskets in your home.
 These are versatile investments that can both be decorative and functional.
 You can even use them to haul items from one room to another, like bringing dirty clothes to the laundry room.

 Deal with the simplest chores.
 It can be clearing out cobwebs, dusting, or sweeping the floors.
-Wiping crumbs off the tables, depositing coins and keys in
+Wiping crumbs off the tables, depositing coins and keys in trays and catchalls, or organizing utensils in tabletop bins are good kick-off points.

 You can move on to bigger rooms and more tedious tasks when the simpler chores are out of the way.
 For example, scrubbing surfaces, deep cleaning upholstery and furniture, and removing deep-seated grease and grime need more time and focus.